 - Not everyone knows what they are talking about.
 I have no agenda against the medical field, but I will say that not even doctors always know what is going on.
 If you find yourself facing drastic treatments like surgery or medicines that will wreck your body for the long term, always seek a second opinion.
 Always.
 You have more options than anyone else in the world.

 - Patience required: The process takes time.
 Instant relief is a possibility.
 Instant healing- not usually.
 I believe God can do anything He wants, and He is the only agent of instant healing available.
 But if you are finding your path to healing takes time- that is ok.
 Be patient.
 God is with you in the process.

 - Don’t get so preoccupied with the healing that you forget the Healer.
 My illness is one of the biggest blessings in my life not simply because it put me on a path to real health, but because it forced me into a relationship with God that requires me to rely on Him daily.
 I have come to expect less from myself and more from Him.
 Do I want to be completely healed?
 Heck yeah!
-But I don’t want Him to shorten this process one minute if it means I will fail to miss something He wants me to learn.
+But I don’t want Him to shorten this process one minute if it means I will miss something He wants me to learn.
 As long as it takes, Lord.
-I know that no matter what I will be healed one day.
+I know that, no matter what, I will be healed one day.